-- What is the story about?
+- ➤ What is the story about?

 - What kind of relationship does the boy have with the tree, and the tree with the boy?

 - What happens in the beginning, what happens in the middle and what happens in the end of the book?

 - How does the tree change?

-- How does the boy change?
+- ➤ How does the boy change?

+- Is the boy being selfish?

-- Is the tree being selfish?
+- ➤ Is the tree being selfish?

 - What do we need to feel happy?

 - Why does the book continue to call the boy "The Boy" even when he gets older?
+Why is it significant that tree calls him boy as well?

-- Do you know any grown-ups who act like the boy?
+- > Do you know any grown-ups who act like the boy?

-- Does the tree respect the boy?
+- > Does the tree respect the boy?

 - If you respect someone, how do you treat them?

-- The boy sees himself as a victim.
+- ➤ The boy sees himself as a victim.
 Why?

-- How would you feel if you were the boy?
+- ➤ How would you feel if you were the boy?

-- How would you feel if you were the tree?
+- ➤ How would you feel if you were the tree?

 - How can the story help us think about our relationship with nature?

-LEARNING ACTIVITY 1: Leaf Crowns
+Activity 1: Leaf Crowns